 ELP6: Maintain the Chesapeake Bay Program Education Workgroup and related state workgroups that include state department of education participation to oversee implementation of the Environmental Literacy Management Strategy

 ELP7: Ensure the implementation of Environmental Literacy outcomes include a focus on diverse and underserved students with an emphasis on career and college readiness and STEM.

+Hold a environmental career-building day within in the environmental literacy curriculum of high schools that discuss issues such as:

+Which college and universities have environmental degree programs?

+What career paths are available?

+Where is the job growth currently and projected to happen?

 Cross Outcome Collaboration and Multiple Benefits